coshinen/blog/pages/quotes.md

 > * Sometimes it is the people no one imagines anything of who do the things
 > that no one can imagine.

-> Tigress, Kung Fu Panda: Legends of Awesomeness, Season 3 Episode 10, PO PICKS a POCKET:
-> * Trust has to be earned.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.